 We offer the MA degree in Women’s Studies, with thesis and non-thesis MA options.
 We also offer combined MA/JD degrees and accelerated BA/MA degrees.
 Students typically complete the MA in 4 semesters.
 The MA degree requires 30 credits, including three core courses (9-credits) that provide a strong foundation in women’s, gender, and sexuality studies, and additional elective credits that students can choose from a wide range of exciting options (see our courses lists).

-ENGAGE WITH A VIBRANT COMMUNITY OF SCHOLARS
+VIBRANT COMMUNITY OF SCHOLARS

 The Center for Gender, Sexualities, and Women’s Studies Research has 11 core faculty members and over 100 affiliate faculty members.
 These faculty members have expertise in gender, race/ethnicity, and sexualities/LGBTQ+ studies, feminist intersectional analysis, and transnational feminist analysis.
 They apply this expertise in the study of critical domains such as collective identity and activism, health and medicine, law and politics, leadership and business, literatures and cultures, media and art, and social movements.
 We also have a strong group of MA students, graduate certificate students, and graduate affiliate students from around the country and the world who are engaged in our program.